University of San Francisco, J.D.

 “I have always been a people person and employment law is about people and relationships.
 Each case involves the interweaving relationships of a cast of characters.
 Employment cases also often involve people facing situations they have never encountered.
 I appreciate guiding individuals through an unknown process and working with them to reach a resolution, be it through settlement, dismissal or verdict.”

-Rachel Pusey is a Partner at Villarreal Hutner PC.
+Rachel Pusey is the Managing Partner of Villarreal Hutner PC.
 Rachel has extensive experience representing employers at all stages of litigation in state and federal court.
-In addition to state and federal lawsuits, arbitrations, and grievances, she regularly handles claims involving the NLRB, DOL, DIR/DLSE, EEOC, DFEH, and other administrative agencies.
+In addition to state and federal lawsuits, arbitrations, and grievances, she regularly handles claims involving the DFEH, EEOC, DIR/DLSE, and other administrative agencies.
 She also represents employers in pre-litigation matters.
-Rachel works with employers in a wide range of disciplines including venture capital, technology, nonprofit, public entity, banking, security, retirement communities, hospitals, restaurants, grocery stores and wineries.
+Rachel works with employers in a wide range of disciplines including venture capital, technology, nonprofit, public entity, banking, entertainment, security, retirement communities, hospitals, restaurants, grocery stores and wineries.

 Rachel enjoys counseling clients and helping them avoid potential litigation.
 Keeping clients up to date on the ever changing laws that impact the employment relationship is essential.
 Guiding a well-intentioned employer in avoiding pitfalls is immensely satisfying and saves her clients time, money and heartache.
 Rachel's clients appreciate her consistent responsiveness and willingness to explore creative resolution.